PSJorgensen/real-world-economics/real-world-economics-outline.md

 -   Examples of remaining research questions with regard to the financial crisis are:

-    -   What have socio-environmental impacts been of the fincial crisis on other continents?
+    -   What have socio-environmental impacts been of the financial crisis on other continents?

     -   Can key trends in environmental and social degradation or improvement be traced to events relating to the financial crisis.

     -   How do other actors respond to financial crisis.
-Do they e.g. learn to anticipate negative impacts from prolonge recessions caused by financial market complexity?
+Do they e.g. learn to anticipate negative impacts from prolonged recessions caused by financial market complexity?

-#### Foreign direct investments and market dynamics
+#### Foreign direct investments in land and market dynamics

 -   One result of the change in global economic dynamics in 2007 and 2008, specifically the increase in food prices from 2007 to 2011,